kmarusek/Bevi/wp-content/themes/bevi/README.md

 ### Build commands

-* `yarn start` — Compile assets when file changes are made, start Browsersync session
+* `yarn watch` — Compile assets when file changes are made, start Browsersync session
 * `yarn build` — Compile and optimize the files in your assets directory
-* `yarn build:production` — Compile assets for production
+* `yarn prod`  — Compile assets for production

 ## Documentation